Chart Color Schemes

 Arana Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely to impact this area.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 11 projects that could impact this region.
 Notable projects are Arana Hills Plaza Ambience Upgrade, Hills Quarter Everton Hills, Everton Rise, and Everton Hills Central.
-The following details the most relevant ones.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.